formkit/docs-content/3.inputs/unit.md

 The unit input also allows for first-party conversion of one unit type to another.
 In this example, we will use `unit` of type `mile`, but the value itself will be converted to `kilometers` when setting `value-unit` to `kilometer`.

-## ::Example
+::Example
+---
 name: "Unit type examples"
-file: "\_examples/unit/value-unit.vue"
+file: "_examples/unit/value-unit.vue"
 ---
 ::

 ### Unitless

 The `unit` prop is optional, allowing for unitless values.

-## ::Example
+::Example
+---
 name: "Unit type examples"
-file: "\_examples/unit/unitless.vue"
+file: "_examples/unit/unitless.vue"
 ---
 ::

-## ::Callout
+::Callout
+---
 type: "warning"
 label: "Mixed unit types"
 ---
 In order to convert one unit to another, they must be in the same taxonomy (so for example, you can not convert kilometers to liters).
 ::

 ## Props & Attributes

-## ::ReferenceTable
+::ReferenceTable
+---
 input: "unit"
 data: [
   {
     prop: "unit",
     type: "string | undefined",
     description: "Set the specified unit to use for this input.
 If undefined, will allow for unitless values."
   },
   {
     prop: "displayLocale",
     type: "string",
     default: "en-US",
     description: "Set the desired display locale to use for this input" },
   {
     prop: "decimals",
     type: "boolean|number",
     default: "null",
     description: "Choose to either completely disallow decimals or override the maximum number of decimals for the input" },
   {
     prop: "minDecimals",
     type: "number",
     default: "null",
     description: "Choose to show a minimum number of decimals should your input require this" },
   {
     prop: "min",
     type: "number",
     default: "null",
     description: "Minimum numeric value allowed.
 If zero or above, negatives will not be allowed" },
   {
     prop: "max",
     type: "number",
     default: "null",
     description: "Maximum numeric value allowed for this input" },
   {
     prop: "step",
     type: "number",
     default: "1",
     description: "When using the up/down keys, how much to modify the current value."
   },
   {
     prop: "valueDecimals",
     type: "string | number",
-default: undefined,
+    default: "undefined",
     description: "Determines the allowed number of decimals for the valueUnit."
   },
   {
     prop: "valueFormat",
     type: "string",
     default: "number",
     description: "Choose between <code>number</code> and <code>string</code> whether you want a numeric value or a parsed string value"
   },
   {
     prop: "valueUnit",
     type: "string",
     default: "undefined",
     description: "Used to convert the user-inputted value from one unit to another" },
   {
     prop: "unitDisplay",
     type: "string ('narrow' | 'short' | 'long')",
     default: "short",
     description: "Determines the length of the how the unit is represented."
   },
 ]
 ---
 ::

 ## Sections